fuzzyfox/webmaker-oer-search/readme.md

 # webmaker-activity-search
-A little widget/plugin to search for activities on <https://webmaker.org>
+A little widget/plugin to search for OERs, specifically Teaching Kits and Activities, on <https://webmaker.org>